vikas9dev/spring-ai/docs/07-mastering-model-context-protocol-(mcp)_combined.md

 1. List GitHub repositories: "List down the GitHub repositories of `<YOUR_GITHUB_USERNAME>`".
     *   Replace `<YOUR_GITHUB_USERNAME>` with your actual GitHub username.
     *   The application should return a list of your repositories with their stats and metrics.
 2. Create a new repository: "Create a new repository.
-The name of the repository is spring a demo."
+The name of the repository is spring-ai-demo-github-mcp-test."
     *   The application should create a new repository with the specified name under your account.
-3. Create a README file: "Create a readme file in `<YOUR_GITHUB_USERNAME>`/spring-ai-demo repository."
+3. Create a README file: "Create a readme file in `<YOUR_GITHUB_USERNAME>`/spring-ai-demo-github-mcp-test repository."
     *   Replace `<YOUR_GITHUB_USERNAME>` with your actual GitHub username.
     *   The application should create a README file in the specified repository.